AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo test.md

 The two sides need to negotiate terms before signing the final agreement.

 The professor provided a summery at the end of the session.
+They moved into a new apartment near the train station.
+Let's meet at the shop around ten in the morning.

+If you leave now,